stereolabs/zed-sdk/svo recording/recording/README.md

-# Stereolabs ZED - SVO Recording utilities
+# Stereolabs ZED - SVO Recording

 This sample shows how to record video in Stereolabs SVO format.
 SVO video files can be played with the ZED API and used with its different modules.